Gruppa krovi

-Work on the creation began in 1987.
-Most of the recording took place with Georgy Guryanov, the work was completed at the studio of Alexei Vishnya.
+Work on the album began in 1987.
+Most of the recording took place with Georgy Guryanov, the work was completed at the studio of Alexey Vishnya.
 The sound of the recording is overstated compared to the albums, thanks to the use of a modern reverb in the studio.

 The album was highly praised by critics upon release and continues to be considered a notable event in the history of Russian music.
 In 1999, Nashe Radio published list of "100 Best Songs of Russian Rock in the 20th Century", including several songs from this album and giving the song "Blood Type" the first place.
 In 2007, the editors of the Rolling Stone included the song "Blood Type" in their list of "40 songs that changed the world."

 Background

-At the end of 1985, bass player Alexander Titov, who was also a member of the band Aquarium, left Kino as it became difficult for him to work in both bands, so Titov chose Aquarium.
+At the end of 1985, bass player of the group Alexander Titov, after found out that it becomes difficult to work at 2 bands at the same time as he was also a member of Aquarium, left Kino in favour of Aquarium.
 The musicians rarely commented on Titov's departure, considering it to be a betrayal to some extent.
 According to Kino drummer Georgy Guryanov, Titov did not fit into their team and always considered himself a member of the Aquarium, working with Tsoi's band only as a guest musician.

+To prevent his departure from affecting the group's performance at the planned Leningrad Rock-Club festival, Titov offered Igor Tikhomirov, a former member of the art-rock band "Jungle" as a replacement.
+With Tikhomirov's arrival, the group's lineup and morale would settle, with the composition of the band remaining unchanged until Tsoi's death in 1990.

+Before work began on Gruppa krovi, the band attempted to record a separate album.
+However, due to noise complaints and the perceived lack of a cohesive style, production was postponed indefinitely.
+Despite Viktor Tsoi's desire to destroy recordings from the album, the rest of the band convinced him to entrust the recordings to Aleksei Vishnya, who released the recordings along with Marianna Tsoi under the title of "Unknown Songs".

+Production

+Recording of the album took place alongside the filming of "Assa", primarily within Georgy Guryanov's apartment.
+Thanks to a broader range of instruments acquired via Joanna Stingray, the wife of guitarist Yuri Kasparyan, the band was able to experiment with various styles and genres, including Reggae, Funk, and Hard Rock.

 History

 After the Soviet release, the album was released in the United States in 1989 by Capitol Records.
-The album's title song "Gruppa krovi", is about the constant selfless struggle for what is right as well as being anti-war anthem.
+The album's title song "Gruppa krovi" is about the constant selfless struggle for what is right, as well as a kind of anti-war anthem.
 At the request of a U.S. fan, the song was also translated and recorded in English as "Blood Type".